Genivia/SJOT/README.md

 ### Default values

-When a property is omitted or is null, the default value will be assigned by the validator to the property (primitive types only):
+When an optional property is missing or is null, the default value will be assigned by the validator to this property (primitive types only).
+For example, and object with a year since 1900 that defaults to 1900:

     {
       "@root": { "year?1900": "1900.." }
     }

-### Inheritance
+### Inheritance and referencing

-An array of extensible products and widgets, where `Widget` extends `Product`:
+An array of extensible products and widgets, where `Widget` extends `Product`.
+Note that `#Product` references a named type in the schema:

     {
       "@root": [ "#Product" ],